dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T2141: Economic growth stems from job creation.
+### T2141: Job creation and economic growth come from investment.

 |Support|
 |---|